baileyvanwormer/SpotifyToPDF/README.md

 Built using a React.JS frontend and a Python Flask backend.

-**NGROK is running on a custom domain https://spotifytopdf.ngrok.app**
+**ngrok is running on a custom domain https://spotifytopdf.ngrok.app**

 Link to Spotify Dev site: https://developer.spotify.com/dashboard